Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 then continue with the following steps.
 If not, continue to step 18.

-Edit the 'round' and 'ref' variables in `bsv-R1-S16_hc_missing.sh`.

-Edit PBS directives (project, lstorage) and 'round' varaible in `bsv-R1-S16_hc_missing_run_parallel.pbs`.
-Adjust the resources depending on the number of tasks to run, allowing 2 CPU and 1 hour per task, then run:
+Adjust the resources in `bsv-R1-S16_hc_missing_run_parallel.pbs` depending on the number of tasks to run, allowing 2 CPU and 1 hour per task, then run:

 ```{bash HC missing run}